 One possible impact is through credit utilization.
 If your credit usage is close to your credit limit, your credit score could be negatively impacted.
 The balance of your credit card is reported to the credit bureaus on a monthly basis, and this balance is used to calculate your credit score.
 A high credit utilization may also impact applications for credit in the future.

-If you are looking for a card without an assigned credit limit, you may want to consider a charge card.
-A charge card gives you the financial flexibility of no pre-set spending limit on purchases2.
-However, you must pay off the balance in full every month.
+If you are looking for a card without an assigned credit limit, you may want to consider a Charge Card.
+A Charge Card gives you the financial flexibility of No Pre-set Spending Limit on purchases2.

 If you are looking to increase your credit limit, you should consider a few things, such as how it may affect your credit score and whether you can pay off the amount you’re spending in full each month.
 There are a couple different ways to increase your credit limit: